flan/sillytavern.diy/guides/api_model_specific/tuning.md

 ## Typical P `[Text Completion]`

-Typical P works with Top P to help filter the list of candiate successor-tokens prior to scoring.
+Typical P works with Top P to help filter the list of candidate successor-tokens prior to scoring.
 The default value of `1.0` does not cause anything to be prematurely discarded, while lower values reduce variance relative to an "average" point, discarding the highest-probability and lowest-probability options, which may increase the stability of production in exchange for making it more bland, but also less predictable for common phrases in the target language.

 It should probably not be changed from `1.0` for storytelling purposes; slightly lower values may make sense for exploring ideas in an assistant capacity.